dgroomes/stackoverflow-look-back/README.md

     * DONE `posts-viewer.js`
     * DONE `content-script-load-source.js`
     * DONE `popup.js`
-  * How do source maps work with TypeScript/Deno?
-Can I still productively debug my code in Chrome Dev Tools?
+  * ANSWERED How do source maps work with TypeScript/Deno?
+Can I still productively debug my code in Chrome Dev Tools?.
+    Answer: `deno bundle ...` does not support sourcemaps but it is an [open issue](https://github.com/denoland/deno/issues/8577) with a show of support from the Deno core team.
 * Clean up `web-load-source.js`.
 Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
 * DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right